 As part of the application for graduation, the Registry Office collects information from students regarding employment plans upon degree completion.
 The Office of Assessment and Institutional Effectiveness collects this information, and maintains a spreadsheet of student responses.
 The NWOSU Foundation also collects information on recent graduates through the use of alumni surveys.
 These results are maintained in the Office of Assessment and Institutional Effectiveness (2011 Survey Results).
 The 2009 alumni survey indicated that 83 percent of respondents (n=45) were employed on a full-time basis, while only 2.1 percent indicated they were unemployed.
 The remaining 14.9 percent did not respond.
 Further, 89.4 percent of respondents indicated NWOSU prepared them for work in their chosen occupation adequately or very well.
 In addition, 100 percent of respondents indicated they had been employed in at least one job since graduating from Northwestern.
 Northwestern has recently taken steps to strengthen its assessment of graduates.
-The application for graduation includes a second page specifically for additional questions to identify future residence plans plus concrete employment or graduate school projections following degree completion.
-In addition to institution-wide efforts to track activities of graduates, various academic programs have methodologies in place to assess graduate success.
-Examples include the Division of Nursing and the Division of Education that conduct annual surveys of graduates and employeers as part of their respective specialized accreditation processes.
+The application for graduate school projections following degree completion.
+In addition-wide efforts to track activities of graduates, various academic programs have methodologies in place to assess graduate success.
+Examples include the Division of Nursing and the Division of Education that conduct annual surveys of graduates and employers as part of their respective specialized accreditation processes.
 Each division compiles results of these surveys (Division of Nursing Survey).